-Implementation of the GZAP prioritizes programs, planning efforts, and services to support the success of existing and new business in the City of Commerce.
-Innovative planning tools will be required to facilitate new economic development opportunities and realize the vision identified by the Green Zones Working Group to attract new business that contribute to improved economic development and quality of life.
-Following the Green Zones Working Group's completion of recommendations and building on subsequent charrettes (that included Mayor Rebollo and Councilmember Mendoza), research, and findings from the Industry Cluster Analysis, options for implementation centered on the following areas:
+The Green Zones Action Plan Implementation initiative prioritizes programs, planning efforts, and services to support the success of existing and new business in the City of Commerce.
+Innovative planning tools will be required to facilitate new economic development and realize the vision identified by the Green Zones Working Group to attract new business that will contribute the City's economic development and improved quality of life.

+Following the Green Zones Working Group's completion of recommendations and building on subsequent charrettes with the City Council subcommittee, research, and insight from the Industry Clusters report, this summary report outlines multiple options to move forward with implementation of the Green Zones Action Plan to further placemaking, economic development, environmental quality, and desired land use changes.